winglang/wing/docs/07-faq/020-supported-clouds.md

 Since Wing is in early stages of development, the Wing SDK supports each cloud with different levels of maturity:
 * AWS - Fully supported.
 If you are able to compile your Wing code for the simulator, you should be able to compile it for AWS as well (with the Terraform provisioning engine).
 * GCP - Partial support.
-Not any Wing code that compiles for the simulator will compile for GCP.
+Not all Wing code that compiles for the simulator will compile for GCP.
 * Azure - Partial support.
-Not any Wing code that compiles for the simulator will compile for Azure.
+Not all Wing code that compiles for the simulator will compile for Azure.

 We are working hard on filling the support gap between the different clouds -- check out our [roadmap](https://docs.winglang.io/status#roadmap) for more details.
 If there are other clouds you would like supported, please let us know through our GitHub or Slack!